Would You Try an All-Meat Diet? Everything You Need to Consider Before You Do

 “The carnivore diet is basically an extreme low-carbohydrate, high-protein diet,” says Amber Pankonin, MS, RD, LMNT, registered dietitian and owner of Stirlist.

-One of the all-meat movement’s biggest proponents is podcaster Joe Rogan, who has touted the diet’s benefits for himself and currently follows the eating plan.
+One of the all-meat diet’s biggest proponents is podcaster Joe Rogan, who has touted the diet’s benefits for himself and currently follows the eating plan.
 (Although he announced in January 2022 on Instagram that he has since added fruit to his all-meat diet.)

 What Can You Eat on the Carnivore Diet?